 Your vehicle is designed to use "Regular" unleaded gasoline with a pump (R+M)/2 octane rating of 87.
-Some stations offer fuels posted as
+Some stations offer fuels posted as "Regular" with an octane rating

 "Regular" with an octane rating below 87, particularly in high altitude areas.
 Fuels with octane levels below 87 are not recommended.